What is the difference between realized vs. unrealized gains and losses on foreign exchange?

 During the year, there may be foreign exchange differences that occur on actual purchases and revenue or transactions that have been completed.
 These adjustments can be recorded to an account called “Realized Gain or Loss on Foreign Exchange” or you can adjust the individual transaction accounts which may be more difficult and time consuming to do.
 Please note that accounting software vary in how they deal with recording foreign exchange on these realized transactions.

-If you have any questions about realized vs. unrealized gains and losses on foreign exchange, please contact us below.
+If you have any questions about realized vs. unrealized gains and losses on foreign exchange, please get in touch.